GitXpresso/Android-Browsers/README.md

     - use Unified Push (allow notifications to pop-up on screen)[off by default]
 - **IronFox Labs:**
     - Homepage as a New Tab
+### WebLibre:
+#### Active Updates: ✅
+#### Link:
+#### Description:
+#### Features:
+- **Setup Menu:**
+  - Option to Customize setup or use recommended defaults ("Custom Setup" Pre-selected)
+  - **Custom Menu options:**

+    **Search:**
+    - **Pick search provider:**
+      - Wikipedia (default - pre-selected)
+      - Brave
+      - Qwant
+      - Startpage
+      - Search more (allow user to search for more search engines than the ones provided
+    - **Pick Default Autocomplete provider:**

+      **What is a AutoComplete provider?:** An AutoComplete provider is the service that predicts and suggests search terms in real-time as you type in the address bar.
+      - Disabled (default)
+      - Brave
+      - DuckDuckGo
+      - Kagi
+      - Qwant
+- Multi-User Profiles (isolated cookies, sessions and browsing data)
+- Tab Management (Organize tabs into isolated containers for enhanced privacy and workflow management)
+  - Isolate cookies in each seperate container
+- Tor Proxy (Route container traffic through the Tor network for anonymous browsing)
+  - Enable Tor Proxy for Private Browsing Mode only
+  - Enable Tor Proxy for all tabs
+- Biometric Authentication:
+  - Lock App using face locks (devices that support face recogition only)
+  - Lock App using pin/password (any device)
+  - Lock App using fingerprint (devices that support fingerprint authentication only) Site Assignments: Automatically route specific domains to designated containers Tree View Navigation: Visualize and manage complex tab hierarchies with parent-child relationships Local AI Assistance: Use on-device AI models to intelligently group related tabs into new containers Flexible Tab Views: Choose between list view, grid view, or tree view with tab hierarchy Personal Local Search Engine
+Unified Search: Instantly search across:
+Open Tabs: By title, address, and full page content (no size limits)
+Bookmarks: Search your saved bookmarks by title, URL, and folder Web Feeds: Aggregate and search your favorite news sites and blogs with full content indexing Browsing History: Quickly find previously visited sites by title or address
+Bangs: Use thousands of built-in shortcuts for direct on-site search Custom Search Engines: Create your own bang shortcuts for frequently used search engines and websites Local-First Search: All indexing and search operations happen on your device—your data never leaves your control Privacy & Security
+No Tracking: WebLibre does not track or monitor your browsing.
+Local Data Storage: All your data stays on your device.
+Tor Integration: Route container or private tab traffic through the Tor network for greater anonymity.
+Extensions: Optional content blocker (uBlock Origin) installation during onboarding.
+Web Engine Hardening: Comprehensive and easy-to-use privacy and security presets for the Gecko Web-Engine.
+DNS over HTTPS (DoH): Encrypted DNS with predefined or custom resolver options Container Data Isolation: Clear container data for isolated containers Firefox Sync: Sync bookmarks, history, and more across devices Small Web Discovery
+Discover the Small Web: A dedicated browsing mode for discovering personal blogs, indie creators, and handcrafted websites — the hidden corners of the internet made by real people
+Kagi Small Web: Browse curated content from thousands of community-vetted personal blogs, indie YouTube channels, and web comics across five modes (Web, Appreciated, Videos, Code, Comics)
+Wander Network: Explore a decentralised network of personal websites where each site recommends pages and links to other sites, forming a growing web of discoveries
+Category Filters: Narrow discoveries by topic — from Programming and Science to Art, Food, Travel, and more Discovery History: Track and revisit pages you have found, with smart avoidance of recently seen content Productivity & Content Management
+Bookmark Management - Import/export bookmarks (JSON/HTML format)
+Export Page Content - Save web pages as PDF or Markdown

 **_Finished Markdown?:_** No